muldjord/occurity/README.md

 ```
 The `gstreamer1.0-plugins-bad` package might not be installed already.
 But try removing it to be sure.
 Having it installed is known to break h.264 video playback needed by the Occurity attention video player.

-##### Download and compile
+### Download and compile
-Open a terminal on the Pi and run the following commands.
-Be sure to substitute `LATEST` with the version number of the latest Occurity release (eg. `0.7.2`).
+Open a terminal on Ubuntu and run the following commands.
+Be sure to substitute `LATEST` with the version number of the latest Occurity release (eg. `1.2.0`).
 Check [here](https://github.com/muldjord/occurity/releases) for the latest version.
 ```
 $ cd
 $ mkdir occurity